hotsaucejake/ledger/docs/milestones/M5-PLAN.md

 - [ ] `ledger attach/detach`
 - [ ] `ledger add` uses template-first prompting
 - [ ] `--template`, `--compose`, `--no-compose` behavior aligned with specs

+### 3.1 Composition Semantics (Theme Associations)

+Compositions are thematic groupings that can span entry types:

+- **Entry type association**: link an entry type to a composition so new entries of that type are automatically included (via default composition or template defaults).
+- **Per-entry association**: attach any individual entry to one or more compositions.

+Example:

+- Entry type: `research-paper` (notes, drafts)
+- Composition: `research-paper` (thematic container)
+- A single `bookmark` entry can be attached to the same composition without changing its type.

+This keeps tagging light while allowing deeper thematic grouping across multiple entry types.

 ### 4. UX & Prompting Rules